The Polish Colony in Harbin, Manchuria

 It is a major tourist attraction of the city and is accessible to pedestrians.

-On an aside, Kierbeź was the nephew of another Stanisław Kierbedź, the designer of the Aleksandryjski Bridge that spanned the Vistula river in Warsaw.
+On an aside, Kierbeź was the nephew of another Stanisław Kierbedź, the designer of the Aleksandryjski Bridge that spanned the Vistula River in Warsaw.
 That bridge was destroyed during World War II.

 Sungari River Bridge in Harbin.